 I was raised between Dubai and Toronto and I’m currently a junior at Harvard College studying Applied Math and History with a focus in food distribution history.
 Outside of the classroom, I staff Harvard Model UN and serve as the Editor-in-Chief of the Harvard International Review.
 When I’m not busy at meetings or watching reruns of Nigella Lawson, I attend all my lectures.

-At HNMUN 2019, Press Corps delegates will assume the role of an international news organization and cover the events of conference through that lens.
+At HNMUN 2020, you will assume the role of an international news organization and cover the events of conference through that lens.
 Each news organization is unique in its tone, audience, perspective, and editorial stance.
 As a journalist, you will be breaking stories, holding delegates accountable to their positions, and communicating breakthroughs to the entire conference—delegates, advisors, and staff alike.

-The Press Corps Assistant Directors and myself will work closely with you in our “newsroom” to hone your ledes, narrow your message, and position your stories before they are published to the HNMUN News website.
-In reflecting the continual evolution of modern journalism, we will continue to use Twitter as a platform to provide almost-instant updates of breaking news, crisis events, and other important developments.
+The Press Corps Assistant Directors and I will work closely with you in our “newsroom” to hone your leads, narrow your message, and position your stories before they are published.
+In reflecting the continual evolution of modern journalism, we will continue to use Slack and an online blog as a platform to provide almost-instant updates of breaking news, crisis events, and other important developments.

 Director, Press Corps

-During conference, journalists will be responsible for two to three committees as their main responsibilities and will have the opportunity to interview delegates; write news articles, long-form stories, and opinion pieces; accept and publish press releases from other delegates; and leverage Twitter as an important news and communications tool.
+During conference, journalists will be responsible for two to three committees as their main responsibilities and will have the opportunity to interview delegates; write news articles, long-form stories, and opinion pieces; accept and publish press releases from other delegates; and leverage Slack and an online blog as an important news and communications tool.